Australian ex-publisher gets 13 years on Myanmar drug charge

-YANGON, Myanmar — A court in Myanmar on Wednesday sentenced an Australian journalist who was a pioneering publisher in Southeast Asia to 13 years in prison for possession of illegal drugs.
+YANGON, Myanmar — An Australian journalist who was a pioneering publisher in Southeast Asia was sentenced Wednesday to 13 years in a Myanmar prison for drug possession.

 Ross Dunkley was arrested when police raided his home in Yangon in June last year.
 His British business partner, John McKenzie, was also arrested and received the same sentence, while five Myanmar women caught in the raid were each given 11-year sentences.
 Police said they found methamphetamine tablets and crystal methamphetamine, and small quantities of marijuana, heroin and opium in Dunkley’s home.